 \subsection{Persistence}

-Persistence is a dynamical property that is satisfied if all trajectories that start in the interior of the positive orthant does not approach to the boundary. \citet{angeli07} showed that if a conservative network does not have critical siphons, then it is persistent.
-Note that this is a graphical property, and it is independent of the specific realization of the kinetics involved.
+An important dynamical property in the context of positive systems is \emph{persistence}.
+Informally it holds if any solution initialized in the interior of the positive orthant will not asymptotically approach its boundary.
+In \cite{Angeli07} is shown that if a conservative network does not have critical siphons, then it is persistent.
+Note that this is a graphical property which is independent of the specific realization of the kinetics involved.

-In this section, it is shown that this can be established for conservative GSNs under some conditions detailed in the following theorem whose proof is presented in the appendix:
+In this section it is shown that persistence can be established for conservative GSNs under suitable conditions detailed in the following Theorem.

 \begin{theorem}[Absence of Types of Critical Siphons] Given \eqref{e.ode}.
 Consider the network family $\mathscr N_{A,B}$.
-Assume there exists a critical siphon $P$, and let $\Lambda(P)$ the set of output reactions of $P$.
-Then, $\mathscr N_{A,B} $ is a not GS, i.e., the network does not admit a PWLR Lyapunov function if any of the following conditions is satisfied: \begin{enumerate} \item If $P$ is a critical deadlock. \item If the network is conservative, and if for some realization of the network family there exists an isolated positive equilibrium in the interior of a proper stoichiometric compatibility class, \item If the network is conservative, and if $\ker \Gamma$ is one-dimensional. \end{enumerate} \end{theorem}
+Assume there exists a critical siphon $P$, and let $\Lambda(P)$ be the set of output reactions of $P$.
+Then, $\mathscr N_{A,B} $ is a not GS, i.e., the network does not admit a PWLR Lyapunov function if any of the following conditions is satisfied. \begin{enumerate} \item $P$ is a critical deadlock. \item the network is conservative and for some realization of the network family there exists a point in the interior of a proper stoichiometric compatibility class on which the reduced Jacobian is nonsingular, \item the network is conservative and $\ker \Gamma$ is one-dimensional. \end{enumerate} \end{theorem}

-The third item and the fourth items of the previous theorem can be combined with the main result in \cite{angeli07}, and by noting the inclusion of a reverse of a reaction does not create a critical siphon we get the following theorem: